jcpaik/sofa-manuscript/Progress.md

+- Revising (more urgent and important)
 	- [ ] Revise the monotone sofas section
 		- [ ] Make the monotonization process simpler
 	- [ ] Add figures for the monotone sofas section
 		- [ ] Monotonization of a sofa
 		- [ ] Monotone sofas with rotation angle less than 90
+		- [ ] Name the curves on Mamikon's theorem figure
+- Future plan?
+	- [ ] Write about finite version of monotone sofa
+- SofaDesigner
+	- [ ] Extract QP program
-- [ ]
+	- [ ] Write equation parser

 ### Scrapebook